analytiq-hub/analytiq-hub.github.io/_posts/2025-10-20-how-we-integrated-stripe-into-docrouter-ai.md

 This separation lets us develop and debug payment flows safely without risking real customer data or charges.

-## One More Thing - Enterprise Pricing
+## Need Help with Your Pricing Strategy?

 Take what you are thinking and try __10x that price__ for a fixed price.
 If they say yes, everyone is happy.
 If they say no, you can talk about fair pricing for the value you are providing for their business (aka Outcome-based pricing) typically aligned of a cost/revenue metric that matters a lot to your customer.

 ![Pricing Strategies for AI](/assets/images/stripe_AI_pricing_strategy.png)

-## Need Help with Your Pricing Strategy?

 If you're implementing your own pricing strategy and need expert advice, Randy Carlton offers consultation on pricing for AI and SaaS businesses.